biicode/docs/c++/examples/zmq.rst

 them is as simple as copying the code inside a biicode project.

-But as this example is `already in biicode <http://www.biicode.com/examples/zmq_cpp>`_, it is very simple to build it, by just opening the block
+But as this example is `already in biicode <http://www.biicode.com/examples/zmq_cpp>`_, it is very simple to build it, by just opening the block.

 .. code-block:: bash